MzeeAlii/flutter-remix-icon/README.md

 # Flutter Remix Icon

-Remix Icon is a set of open-source neutral-style system symbols for designers and developers.
-Unlike a patchwork icon library, 2200+ icons are all elaborately crafted so that they are born with the gene of readability, consistency and perfect pixels.
-Each icon was designed in "Outlined" and "Filled" styles based on a 24x24 grid.
-Of course, all the icons are free for both personal and commercial use.
+Remix Icon is a set of open-source neutral-style icons for designers and developers.
+Currently, contains more than 2200+ icons.

 [![icon demo](http://cdn.remixicon.com/preview.svg)](https://remixicon.com)
 View the full set of Remix Icons at [remixicon.com](https://remixicon.com).